PLEASE NOTE THAT WE ARE SEEKING YOUR SIGNATURE ON THE LAST PAGE.

 We take your privacy very seriously.

-The use of your information is subject to your instructions, the General Data Protection Regulation, other relevant UK and EU legislation and our professional duty of confidentiality.
+The use of your information is subject to your instructions, UK data protection legislation and our professional duty of confidentiality.

 We are registered with the Information Commissioner as a Data Controller.

 Occasionally we provide some of this information to translators and other relevant professional services providers who deal with the information on our behalf as part of the services we provide to clients.

 If you wish to find out more about how we use your information, please read our privacy notice on our website.

 We are not authorised by the Financial Services Authority to provide any financial services.
 We do not provide or offer any financial services for the purposes of the Financial Services and Markets Act 2000 and related legislation.